danparnella/rails_challenge_movie_theater/Thoughts.md

 - Tooltip to explain CVV Code
 - Timer to hold tickets so they aren't purchased simultaneously
 - Affordance for canceled/refunded orders
+- Styles
+- Issue with Customer/Order creation
+  - Customer will be created even if there are errors when creating the Order.
+Really the new Customer should only be created when an Order is also going to be successfully created.

 ## Would Have Done Differently
 - Probably would have been easier to store date and time separately for showtimes